stevehodges/draftpunk/README.md

 **All of the @business associations copied from the draft**.
 More correctly, the foreign_keys on has_many associations are changed, set to the original object (@business) id.
 All the old associations (specified in requires_approval) on @business are destroyed.

 At this point, the draft is destroyed.
-Next time you call `get_editable_version`, a draft will be created for you.
+Next time you call `editable_version`, a draft will be created for you.

 ### Tracking drafts
 Your original model has a few methods available: